iitm-sysdl/SuperShaper/README.md

 --wandb_suffix <suffix> \
 --subtransformer_config_path <path to subtransformer config file>
 ```
-^ Use this command to finetune on glue.
+^ Use this command to finetune on the GLUE benchmark.

-For `MRPC, STS-B and rte` we start finetuning using the mnli checkpoint as follows:
+For `MRPC, STS-B and RTE` we start finetuning using the mnli checkpoint as follows:
 ```
 accelerate launch train_glue.py \
 --learning_rate=1e-05 \